 anxiety.
 You may cry easily and worry about any number of things, such as your pregnancy, the health of your baby, giving birth, your relationship with your partner, and your future.

 What may help : Keep in mind that it is normal to have these feelings.
-Talk openly with your partner, family, friends, and supportive others.
+Talk openly with your partner, family, and friends.
 Join groups or classes for expectant mothers.
-You will find that sharing experiences is very helpful.
+You will find that sharing experiences can be helpful.

 Hormone changes can cause you to lose some hair in the weeks